juanburdick/Clarence-Curse-DND/ITEMS.md

 >>Features:
 >>- +1 to AC
 >>- On expending the last `charge`, roll a d20.
 On a 1, it shatters
+>>- `MOD: Swift` When an attack with this weapon misses, gain advantage on the next attack roll against the same target

 ## Hydranoid Leather Armor
 >Summary: Hydra hide armor.